 Pink-backed Pelican, Goliath Heron, Hamerkop, African Darter, African Fish and African Crowned Eagles, White-bellied (Barrow's) Bustard, White-headed Lapwing, African Jacana, Rock Pratincole, Temminck's Courser, Grey Parrot, turacos, Cassin's and Sabine's Spinetails, Narina Trogon, kingfishers including Blue-breasted and Giant, bee-eaters including Black and Blue-breasted, hornbills, barbets, Vanga (Black-and-white Shrike) Flycatcher, Chestnut Wattle-eye, Gorgeous (Four-coloured/Perrin's) Bushshrike, African Paradise Flycatcher, White-throated Blue Swallow, Forest Robin, Yellow-billed Oxpecker, sunbirds, weavers, malimbes and waxbills.

-(Western Lowland) Gorilla, African (Forest) Elephant, Hippopotamus (including some which swim in the sea), African (Forest) Buffalo, Red River Hog, Humpback Whale (mostly Jul-Sep), Black Colobus, Crowned and Moustached Guenons, Grey-cheeked and Red-capped Mangabeys, (Greater) Putty-nosed Monkey, Sitatunga, and Blue and Peters's Duikers.
-Also a chance of Chimpanzee, Mandrill, Bongo, Killer and Sperm Whales (both mostly Jul-Sep), Atlantic Humpback Dolphin, Leopard, Golden Cat, Giant Pangolin, Sun-tailed Monkey and Congo Clawless Otter, and an outside chance of West African Manatee.
+(Western Lowland) Gorilla, African (Forest) Elephant, Hippopotamus (including some which swim in the sea), African (Forest) Buffalo, Red River Hog, Humpback Whale (mostly Jul-Sep), Black Colobus, Crowned and Moustached Guenons, Grey-cheeked and Red-capped Mangabeys, (Greater) Putty-nosed Monkey, Sitatunga, Water Chevrotain, and several species of duiker.
+Also a chance of Chimpanzee, Mandrill (a good chance at Mikongo, Lope NP, if visitors go out with the people radio-tracking a troop of 1000+ animals), Bongo, Killer and Sperm Whales (both mostly Jul-Sep), Atlantic Humpback Dolphin, Leopard, Golden Cat, Giant Pangolin (a remote possibility at Mikongo, Lope NP where pangolin poachers are known to lay out nets a kilometre or more long), Sun-tailed Monkey, Congo Clawless Otter and West African Manatee (Akanda NP).

 Reptiles, Amphibians and Fish